 Theatre tickets in London‘s West End can be expensive.
 But there are cheaper options out there if you don’t mind have some restrictions in terms of view and leg room.
 I wanted to talk about how theatre can be accessible to everyone and there are options if you want to enjoy live theatre but don’t want to spend hundreds of pounds on a ticket.

-So this week I went to see seven West End shows, from the cheapest possible seats I could find online.
 It is important to note that all tickets were full price, directly from the theatre websites and not at a discounted price.
 It is always worth looking out for discounts online but if you want to see one of the following shows and can’t find any discounts online, here is what you can expect if you book.

 Mary Poppins (Prince Edward Theatre)